c3ilabuser/student9_lab/exercise2.md

 To view your version of the ToDo application:

 * Ctrl-Click your link (with your student number) from the list below to open the link in a new tab.
-  * The URL is also on the cover of your workbook.
 * Enter some items in the ToDo list.
 * Congratulations, your life is now 17% more organized!